mick26/AUTH_Security_node-ng-pass-mongo/README.md

 - Bcryptjs to encrypt the plain text password for storage in MongoDB

-The program is based on a number of sources but mainly [Kev's Tutorial](https://vickev.com/#!/article/authentication-in-single-page-applications-node-js-passportjs-angularjs) and [daniel stubbs tutorial](http://danielstudds.com/setting-up-passport-js-secure-spa-part-1/).
+The program is based on a number of sources but mainly [Kev's Tutorial](https://vickev.com/#!/article/authentication-in-single-page-applications-node-js-passportjs-angularjs) and [Daniel Stubbs tutorial](http://danielstudds.com/setting-up-passport-js-secure-spa-part-1/).
 An interesting article is given by [Alberto Pose](https://auth0.com/blog/2014/01/07/angularjs-authentication-with-cookies-vs-token/) regarding the use of Cookies or Tokens with Angular.